BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Spear Mastery** `ACTIVE`

-This model may use its throwing spears as a normal [spear][Spear] during the Fight phase, as long as it hasn't made a shooting attack with it in the Move or Shoot phase.
+This model may use its [throwing] [spears][Spear] as a normal [spear][Spear] during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.

 </div>